Skip to content

 PasswordYour SendGrid API key

-1. Go to Qivra Form Builder
+1. Go to Form Builder app

-2. Click Settings in sidebar
+2. Click Settings in the sidebar

-3. Go to Providers section
+3. Go to Third party integration section

-1. Find SMTP in the provider list
+1. Click Custom STMP in the provider list

 Fill in all required fields: